MicrosoftDocs/appcenter-docs/docs/analytics/export.md

 # Export

 > [!IMPORTANT]
-> In order to set up Export, you will need to use an Azure subscription.
+> To set up an export, you will need to use an Azure subscription.
 Exporting the data has an associated cost that will depend on the Azure service you are exporting to.

-App Center Analytics allows you to continuously export all your Analytics raw data into Azure, specifically into Blob Storage and Application Insights.
+App Center allows you to continuously export all your Analytics and Diagnostics (crashes and errors) raw data into Azure.
+Export Analytics data to both Blob Storage and Application Insights, and export Diagnostics data (crashes and errors) to Blob Storage.
 By exporting the data, you benefit from:
 - Unlimited retention by keeping your data as long as you need to and access to it when needed
 - Get answers by querying your raw data
 - Customize your own analytics dashboards
 - New feature set within Application Insights such as filtering and funnels

-The data will be continously exported since the moment export is configured.
-The data for the two days previous to the export being configured will also be exported.
+For Application Insights, data is continuously exported from the moment export is configured along with 2 days of backfilled data.
+For Blob Storage, data is continuously exported from the moment export is configured along with 28 days of backfilled data.

 App Center offers two ways to export your data: *standard export* and *custom export*.
-Standard export will allow you to export the data with a one-click experience, using the azure subscription linked to the app.
+Standard export allows you to export the data with a one-click experience, using the Azure subscription linked to the app.
 Custom export will provide you with more flexibility and the configurations will be customized in Azure.

 ## Azure Subscription Linking

 > [!NOTE]
 > This step is only needed for *Standard Export*.
 For *Custom Export*, you don't need to attach the Azure subscription to App Center.

 Exporting an app's data to Azure, using our standard export, requires an Azure subscription linked to the app.
-Adding an azure subscription and linking it to an app needs to be done by the app owner (if the app doesn't belong to an organization) or by the organization admin.
+Adding an Azure subscription and linking it to an app needs to be done by the app owner (if the app doesn't belong to an organization) or by the organization's admin.

 ### Adding an Azure Subscription
 - **App belonging to an organization:** If you are the organization admin, go to the "Manage" section under the organization where the app belongs to.
-- **App belonging to an user:** If you are the app owner, go to user settings.
+- **App belonging to a user:** If you are the app owner, go to user settings.
-- Under Azure, click "Add subscription".
+- Under Azure, click **Add subscription**.
 Then, you will need to add your Azure credentials and it will let you choose your preferred option from all the Azure subscriptions you have access to.

 ### Linking an app to an Azure Subscription
 Once you have added an Azure Subscription into your user/organization settings, you need to provide apps with access so that the subscription can be used within that app.
 By doing this, you are allowing any manager/developer in that app to use the subscription for exporting purposes.
 Note that this will have an associated cost that will be charge into your Azure Subscription.